Economics

 Prerequisite: ECON 1001.
 This course focuses on applications of fundamental economic principles to the world of sports, gaming, and gambling.
 It analyzes incentives present in sports and the rise of e-sports.
 Legal and illegal gambling are analyzed in regard to their effect on the local economy and impact of legalized gambling on sports.
 In addition to professional sports, NCAA, Olympic, and sports popular around the world are explored.

 Prerequisites: ECON 1001 and ECON 1002.
-Analysis of a selected economic topic.
+This course focuses on the analysis of a selected economic topic.
 The topic selected will vary from semester to semester.
-This course may be taken for credit more than once so long as the topic discussed in each semester is different.
+This course may be repeated if the topic is different.

 ECON 4030 Managerial Economics: 3 semester hours